Sign up to receive The Commons posts in your inbox.

 That means not enforcing my ways on her, besides being a good human, someone who contributes to society, who is kind and compassionate but also nobody’s fool.
 Someone who is smart and as beautiful on the inside as she is on the outside.
 I am in awe of her strength and ability to live in her truth.

 I am proud that she does not stand alone.
-She has her mom, grandma, aunt, dad multitudes of cousins and friends who are unwavering in their love and support of her.
+She has her mom, grandma, aunt, dad, and multitudes of cousins and friends who are unwavering in their love and support of her.
 I choose to love my kids.
 Period, full stop.
-I choose to allow others to live their life in the way they see fit as long as it does not hurt anyone.
+I choose to allow others to live their lives in the ways they see fit as long as it does not hurt anyone.

 Operation Warp Speed (OWS) was a nearly miraculous COVID-19 vaccine success story.
 What is less widely recognized is that it has also unlocked a biotech revolution.
 The mRNA technologies that OWS helped bring to market have numerous potential applications, ranging from cancer treatments to hormone replacement therapies to radical new ways to treat infectious disease. […]